 - Allow to set in the fridge for 2-3 hours until set or firm to touch.
 What I like to do is zap up the process.
 I stick it in the freezer for an hour and once the filling has set, I move the cheesecake to the fridge compartment so it is nice and fluffy when you dig in to it.

 - Decorate the top of the cheesecake the way you like or just cut into wedges and serve.
 If you have some of the blueberry sauce left, it wouldn’t hurt to pour some of that on your wedge before you dig in.

 I made this cheesecake for a potluck party at Amma’s and I shot all the pictures at her place with whatever little time off from the chitty-chat I could manage.
 I couldn’t carry any props with me except for a sheet for the picture backgrounds, so please excuse the pretty ordinary pictures here.
 In fact, I had a hard time shooting these pictures thanks to the cute brat at Amma’s place.
 Her name’s Ginger and she’s a big foodie.
-She simply loves sweet somethings and the minute I set things up for my photo shoot, she got all curious and came to see what I was upto.
+She simply loves anything sweet, and the minute I set things up for my photo shoot, she got all curious and came to see what I was up to.
 She didn’t bother me much till I got out the cheesecake.
 Once the cake was out, she sat right at my feet, begging me for some.
-I finally had to barricade myself and the cake with chairs all around, to prevent her from giving the cheesecake a friendly pat from her paws!!
+I finally had to barricade myself and the cake with chairs all around, to prevent her from giving the cheesecake a friendly pat with her paws!!
 There she is, with that signature ‘please give me some?’ look of her’s.
 Isn’t she adorable?
 She’s such a cuddly-wuddly-whoo-choo I tell you.
 I love the darling.